 - Verbal and non-verbal communication, including programs for the hearing impaired

-- Improvements of oral muscle strength and functioning required for speaking and swallowing using VitalStim
+- Improvements in oral muscle strength and functioning required for speaking and swallowing using VitalStim

 - Appropriate diet recommendations